 Background

+This section provides background information for Task 4, highlighting key discussions in the T1WG report and Commission responses in Resolution E-4818.
+T1WG materials are provided here for context only, and may or may not have been adopted in the Resolution.
 In its POE Guidance Document, the T1WG proposed “a simplified POE protocol to demonstrate accelerated replacement of small and medium size projects.”
-The T1WG Report identified Custom measures installed through residential and small commercial direct install programs [where CPUC staff must pre-approve the direct install program as being appropriate for such classification.]the following circumstance as an example of a “direct-to-decision” qualification approach for which “the combination of site-specific or program-level evidence provided is sufficiently compelling such that further [POE] assessment is not necessary:
+The T1WG report identified “custom measures installed through residential and small commercial direct install programs [where CPUC staff must pre-approve the direct install program as being appropriate for such classification]” as an example of a “direct-to-decision” qualification approach for which “the combination of site-specific or program-level evidence provided is sufficiently compelling such that further [POE] assessment is not necessary.”

-Resolution E-4818 accepted the proposal for a simplified POE pathway for small businesses, with specific conditions, and directed the T2WG to “recommend a statewide definition of a small-sized business and associated evidentiary requirements to verify this classification [E-4818 at 47].”
+Resolution E-4818 accepted the proposal for a simplified POE pathway for small-sized business customers, with specific conditions, and directed the T2WG to “recommend a statewide definition of a small-sized business and associated evidentiary requirements to verify this classification [E-4818 at 47].”

 Table 10 summarizes Resolution findings and orders related to this topic.